Safe & Comfortable Extraction · Wisdom Teeth Removal Indianapolis

 Who Needs This Procedure

 You may need your wisdom teeth removed if they are impacted (trapped under bone or gum), causing pain or infection, damaging adjacent second molars, or unable to be cleaned properly.
-Your dentist or oral surgeon can confirm with a panoramic X-ray.
+Your dentist or oral surgeon can confirm with a panoramic X-ray, and we add a 3D CBCT scan when the anatomy warrants it — for example, lower wisdom teeth that sit close to the inferior alveolar nerve.

 What Happens During the Procedure